Johan-Mi/ScratchCompiler/README.md

 ```python
 var foo
 ```
-Declares a variable named "foo".
+Declares a variable named `foo`.
 Variables can either be declared in the global scope or in a sprite.

 ```python